AI-RG/baselines/baselines/a2c2/criticality/README.md

 # A2C2: A2C + criticality

 This repository investigates the potential of Self-Organized Criticality (SOC) as a method to speed learning, in particular in a reinforcement learning context.
 Criticality is an intriguing property of dynamical systems.
 When a system is arranged so that its dynamics are poised on the threshold of chaos yet not chaotic, it is said to be *critical*.
 Particularly within the neuroscience community, there has been much interest in the role of criticality in information processing.
-Some research seeks to construct toy models that inch towards biological realism, and other research seeks to experimentally capture clear signals of criticality in actual brains.
-Meanwhile, other research seeks to better understand what benefits may be conferred by criticalty, and has concluded that there are likely many, including
+Some research seeks to construct toy models that inch towards biological realism [3, 4], and other research seeks to experimentally capture clear signals of criticality in actual brains [5, 6, 9].
+Meanwhile, other research seeks to better understand what benefits may be conferred by criticalty [2], and has concluded that there are likely many, including

 - maximal dynamic range (sensitivity to the largest range of magnitudes of stimuli),
 - maximal information storage, and
 - robustness to perturbations.

 Criticality seems to balance the benefits of remembing the past with the advantages of continually learning new information.
 The upshot is that criticality appears adaptive and moreover actually present in neural systems.
 However, most dynamical systems require fine-tuning to stay at criticality, and it is not obvious how a system as complex and noisy as a brain could coordinate to maintain this finely tuned state of affairs.
-For this reason, there is growing interest in the possibility that neural systems have dynamical evolution that pushes them back towards criticality as they stray farther from it.
+For this reason, there is growing interest in the possibility that neural systems have dynamical evolution that pushes them back towards criticality as they stray farther from it [7, 8, 9].
 Such phenomena are referred to as Self-Organized Criticality (SOC).

 In these experiments, self-orgnanized criticality is implemented practically by the addition of a differntiable loss term: